• Skip to primary navigation

 What's the price of canning jars?

-Menards, a midwest hardware store, has the cheapest prices (and they ship), at $1.04 per 8 oz jar.
-Target reduced their price slightly in 2022 and is now about the same cost as Menards.
+Menards, a midwest hardware store, has the cheapest prices (and they ship), at $1.00 per 8 oz jar.
+Target reduced their price slightly in 2022 but significantly raised them again in 2023.
 All other sources are well over $1.00 per jar and sellers on amazon are double that at $2.00.

-You can also look for the Golden Harvest brand of jars on Walmart.com and try to get lucky on stock.
-They are currently $7.36 per dozen (as of Oct 26, 2022).
+You can also look for the Golden Harvest brand of jars on Walmart.com and try to get lucky on stock, as they are generally slightly cheaper than Ball and Kerr.

 Price of lids, bands and pectin